Quadratic characters with positive partial sums: Introduction

 Let $p$ be a prime number.
 The only quadratic character modulo $p$ is the Legendre symbol $\chi_p(n)=\mlegendre{n}{p}$ and it is well-known that sums of this character over certain intervals, such as $[0,p/2]$ or $[0,p/3]$ are always non-negative.
 Results of this type are closely related to the behavior of the values of $L$-functions of Dirichlet characters $L(s,\chi)$ at $s=1$.
 Conversely, positivity of the partial sums

 can, in some situations, lead to results on the distribution of zeros of $L$-functions.
 More precisely, let

 be the Fekete polynomial.
 In view of the fact that

 for all $\mathrm{Re}\,s>0$, to prove that $L(s,\chi_p)$ has no positive real zeros (which would, for example, imply non-existence of Siegel zeros for $L(s,\chi_p)$) it suffices to show that $f_p(t)$ has no zeros in $(0,1)$.
 One particularly interesting set of primes, for which $f_p(t)$ indeed has no zeros in $(0,1)$ is primes with $S_{\chi_p}(t)\geq 0$ for all $t$, i.e. primes with non-negative partial sums of $\chi_p(n)$.
 Following \cite{BCC}, we will denote this set by $\mathcal L^+$.
 However, the result by Baker and Montgomery \cite{BM} shows that for most primes $p$ the Fekete polynomial $f_p(t)$ has a lot of zeros between $0$ and $1$.
 In particular, $\mathcal L^+$ has relative density $0$.
-Although authors do not provide any explicit bound for the rate of decay of relative density, their results seem to imply the following: \begin{theorem} For some small constant $d>0$ we have
+Authors do not provide any explicit bound for the rate of decay of relative density, so their results imply the following: \begin{theorem} For $x\to +\infty$ we have

 \end{theorem}